CrossFit Games athlete dies during competition at Texas lake - KESQ

 (CNN) — An athlete died Thursday during a swimming competition in a Texas lake on the first day of CrossFit Games – a multiday event that attracts global athletes widely regarded as being among the fittest people in the world.

-The athlete who died was Serbia native Lakar Dukic, 28, according to records from the Tarrant County medical examiner’s office.
+The athlete was Serbia native Lazar Dukic, 28, according to records from the Tarrant County medical examiner’s office.
 A cause of death was not listed as of Thursday afternoon.

 Police stationed at the event in Fort Worth received a call just before 7 a.m. about a competitor who “was last seen in the water and … did not resurface,” and that person eventually was pronounced dead at the scene, Fort Worth police said.